jgwill/nad.previz.blog/_posts/2020-01-04-explosion-experimentation-pyroexplosionshader3-hiplc.md

 ---
 <!-- wp:paragraph -->

-A part of this will be knowledge for creating my volcanic creation
+@STCGoal An explosion I love and a learning experimentation that will be the foundation for creating my Volcanic Creation / Resolution - A part of this will be knowledge for creating my volcanic creation

 <!-- /wp:paragraph -->